haraka/haraka-net-utils/README.md

 ### is_local_host

-Checks to see if a host name resolves to itself.
+Checks to see if a host name resolves to any IP address locally bound or looked up via STUN.

 ### is_local_ip